A Non-Profit Organization 501(c)(3)

-Many minority women continue to lag behind white women in a number of areas, including quality of care, access to care, timeliness, and outcomes.
-Although there have been improvements in minority women’s health, we still have a lot of progress to make.
+Many women of color continue to lag behind white women in a number of areas, including quality of care, access to care, timeliness, and outcomes.
+Although there have been improvements in women of color's health, we still have a lot of progress to make.

 How We Help

-We provide programs to improve the health of minority women & girls through education, engagement, and empowerment.
+We provide programs to improve the health of Women Of Color through education, engagement, and empowerment.

 Become A Sponsor

-Support our health programs to increase health literacy and decrease health disparities among minority women and girls in the U.S.
+Support our health programs to increase health literacy and decrease health disparities among women of color and girls in the U.S.

 College Ambassador Program

-BGH Ambassadors engage students from HBCU institutions and communities on and off-campus to help eliminate health disparities and increase health literacy among underserved college-aged minority women and girls.
+BGHF Ambassadors engage students from collegiate institutions and communities on and off-campus to help eliminate health disparities and increase health literacy among underserved college-aged women of color.

-For every two ambassadors recruited into our program, we reach 1,000 college-aged women and girls through our health messaging.
+For every two ambassadors recruited into our program, we reach 1,000 women and girls in urban communities through our health outreach.
 Our ambassador’s focus on disseminating health information on HIV prevention, Obesity, Nutrition, Heart Disease, Breast Cancer, Diabetes, Mental and Maternal Health through guerilla marketing, social media marketing, and interactive workshops.